TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 As a result, an increase in batch size translates more directly into better retrieval performance, while its effect on zero-shot classification is less pronounced.

+Further, the average median rank (AMR) for image-to-text and text-to-image retrieval on COCO decreases to almost perfect scores, seen in @ddp_result_amr_comparison.

 The training time, displayed in @ddp_result_time_comparison behaves as expected: The wall clock time per batch (the time needed for one full training step, including weight updates) is higher when using DDP, but the total training duration is significantly lower.
 Again, the latter is due to the fact that the